Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Introduction

-\begin{remark}\rm In spatial dimensions $d = 1, 2$ (i.e.~\eqref{GibbsY} and \eqref{Seo93}), the Gibbs measure $\rhoo$ is absolutely continuous with respect to the Gaussian field $\muu$, and hence the samples of the Gibbs measure behave like a random Fourier series with independent coefficients as in \eqref{rFou}.
+In spatial dimensions $d = 1, 2$ (i.e.~\eqref{GibbsY} and \eqref{GibbsYY}), the Gibbs measure $\rhoo$ is absolutely continuous with respect to the Gaussian field $\muu$, and hence the samples of the Gibbs measure behave like a random Fourier series with independent coefficients as in \eqref{rFou}.
 The independence of the Fourier coefficients, and the simple structure of \eqref{rFou} are essential ingredients in studying the dynamics on the statistical ensemble (see \cite{BO94b, Seong}).
-Unfortunately, the Gibbs measure $\rhoo$ on $\T^3$ is singular with respect to the Gaussian field $\muu$ and so it is no longer a reference measure.
-Note that in Theorem \ref{THM:Gibbs}, we constructed a reference\footnote{The Gibbs measure $\rhoo$ is absolutely continuous with respect to $\nuu$.} measure $\nuu$ for the Gibbs measure $\rhoo$, which serves a similar purpose as the Gaussian field for the Gibbs measure on $\T$ or $\T^2$.
+Unfortunately, the Gibbs measure $\rhoo$ on $\T^3$ is singular with respect to the Gaussian field $\muu$ and so the free field is no longer a reference measure.
+Note that in Theorem \ref{THM:Gibbs}, we constructed a reference measure $\nuu$ for the Gibbs measure $\rhoo$, which serves a similar purpose as the Gaussian field for the Gibbs measure on $\T$ or $\T^2$.
 The samples of $\nuu$ are given by explicit Gaussian chaos.
-We, however, point out that the samples of $\nuu$ have dependent Fourier coefficients, which presents a challenge for studying the well-posedness problem with Gibbsian data.
-In the weak coupling regime\footnote{The Gibbs measure can be constructed there.}, we plan to study the well-posedness problem on the statistical ensemble $\rhoo$ (i.e.~singular Gibbs measure $\rhoo$ on $\T^3$) and invariance of the measure under the flow, which certainly requires a sophisticated approach like the paracontrolled approach \cite{GIP, GKO, BR2, BDNY} in hyperbolic setting with the random tensor estimates \cite{DNY3, BDNY}.
-In particular, since we are considering the system \eqref{SW1} (not a single equation), we expect that it would require a significant effort due to complicated situations coming from Schr\"odinger-wave interactions (i.e.~different phases).
+However, we note that the samples of $\nuu$ have dependent Fourier coefficients, which presents a challenge for studying the well-posedness problem with Gibbsian data.
+In the weak coupling regime, where the Gibbs measure can be constructed, we plan to study the well-posedness problem on the statistical ensemble $\rhoo$ (i.e.~singular Gibbs measure $\rhoo$ on $\T^3$) and invariance of the measure under the flow.
+This will certainly require a sophisticated approach, such as the paracontrolled approach \cite{GIP, GKO, BR2, BDNY} in a hyperbolic setting with random tensor estimates \cite{DNY3, BDNY}.
+In particular, since we are considering the system \eqref{SW1} (not a single equation), we expect significant effort will be needed due to the complicated situations arising from Schrödinger-wave interactions (i.e., different phases).